im-pro-at/lithpulser/README.md

 Make the logger runabel with the following command: chmod +x logger

-Run the logger with ./logger this will load the fpga design and save logging data if generated.
+Run the logger with ./logger this will load the fpga design and save logging data in a bainary format if generated.

 Open another ssh connection.

 Configure the lithpulser with the monitor command.
 Look at the test script for some inspiration: https://github.com/im-pro-at/lithpulser/blob/master/testscript.sh

+After the experiment is finished you can run the decoder.
+If you want to run it on the redpidaya you need to Install java on the redpitaya:

+apt-get update

+apt-get install default-jre

+Then you can run the decoder: java -jar decoder-1.0.jar

+The results are saved in the folder runs.
+If you need to save a lot of log data you can mount a network drive or an external hard dist to that folder.

 That's it.
 Have fun!